darwin911/octave/README.md

 ## Feature List
 - App registration
 - App login
+- App signout
+- User authentication
 - User can see list of events and relevant data
+- User can like artists
 - User can track events
+- User can write a review for the artist
+- User can write a review for the venue
+- Users can see all reviews for each venue and artist

 ## API Endpoint Documentations
 //Get all users